IT21314742/Loading-Bar/README.md

- Fully Functional Loading Bar Created with HTML, CSS and JS.
+ Fully Functional Loading Bar Created with HTML, CSS and .